MagnusThome/RejsaRubberTrac/README.md

 A small enclosure to 3D-print must be designed.
 This will include a design that protects the sensors and a snap-in holder so the whole enclosure can easily be removed and put back on the car.
 If printed in nylon/carbon fiber it will be very light and strong to endure the harsh environment in the wheel well.

-A small IR-transparent sensor protection window is on it's way to be source too.
+A small IR-transparent sensor protection window is on it's way to be sourced too.

 The two major track loggers for mobile phones www.gps-laptimer.de and www.racechrono.com already have units and have both done initial tests for integrating support for it.
 Picture to the right from an early preview of Harry's Laptimer.